Thinkmill/emery/docs/pages/docs/checks.md

 # {% $markdoc.frontmatter.title %}

-This library considers "checks" predicates that cannot be expressed as [type guards](/docs/guards), without enforcing some [opaque type](#opaque-types).
+This library considers "checks" predicates that cannot be expressed as [type guards](/docs/guards), without enforcing [opaque types](/docs/opaques).
+While we recommend opaque types where appropriate, we can't make assumptions about your program's requirements.

 ## Utils